-Find out more about Harry Lawrance
+Find out more about Guest writer

 Unusual sporting events around the World

-The World Conker Championships, Oundle – 10th October 2010
+The World Conker Championships, Oundle

-The Vertical Marathon, Singapore – 21st November 2010
+The Swissotel Vertical Marathon, Singapore

-Wife Carrying Contest, Sonkajärvi, Finland – July 2011
+Wife Carrying Contest, Finland

-First introduced in Sonkajärvi, Finland, Wife Carrying is a sport that needs only a little more explanation than can be garnered from its title – contestants carry their wives around a 250 metre obstacle course, negotiating two dry obstacles and a metre deep water obstacle, in a bid to finish in the fastest time.
-There are specific rules set out by the International Wife Carrying Competition Rules Committee which include a minimum weight limit of the wife (49 kilograms or 7.71 Stones) and a minimum age limit of the wife of 17 years.
+First introduced in Sonkajärvi, Finland, wife carrying, or eukonkanto, is a sport that needs little further explanation.
+Here goes anyway… contestants carry their wives around a 253-metre obstacle course, negotiating two dry obstacles and a metre-deep water obstacle, in a bid to finish in the fastest time.
+There are specific rules set out by the International Wife Carrying Competition Rules Committee, which include a minimum weight limit of the wife (49 kilos – or she has to wear a backpack to make up the extra) and a minimum age limit of the wife of 17 years.